What are Keywords?waheed

 Every search is done using a Keywords

-Keywords is a specific word or phrase that describes the contents of a Web page.
+Keywords are a specific word or phrase that describes the contents of a Web page.

 The keyword is planned to act as shortcuts that sum up an entire page.

 As a content creator and website owner, you want the keyword on your page to be relevant.
 What people are searching for so they have a better chance of finding your content among the results.

 -Importance of Keywords.

 Keywords are important because they are the linchpin between what people are searching for and the content marketing you are providing to fill that need.
 Your purpose in ranking on search engines optimization is to drive organic traffic to your site from the search engine result pages (SERPs), and the keywords you choose to target (explanation, among other things, the ones you choose to include in your content) will determine what kind of traffic you get.

 Keywords are great to deal with your audience as they are about your content because you might describe what you offer in a slightly different way than some people ask for it.
 To create content that drives visitors to your site and ranks well organically, you need to understand the needs of those visitors — the language they use and the type of content they seek.
 You can do this by talking to your customers, frequent forums, and community groups, and doing your keyword research with a tool like Keyword Explorer.

 Keywords in text message marketing refer to unique terms, which can include letters and/or numbers, used for communicating between you and your clients or customers.